By Cameron Mitchell

 AT MY HOUSE

-Forward pricing currently suggests index residential rates will come in around 11 cents per kWh and 10 cents per kWh in June and July respectively.
-May averaged about 9 cents/kWh.
-At this point, 2021 forward market rates suggest the remainder of the year could average around 9 cents per kWh.
+Forward pricing currently suggests index residential rates will come in around 14 cents per kWh for June and July.
+May averaged about 12.5 cents/kWh.
+At this point, the forward market rates suggest the balance of the 2022 calendar year could average around 13 cents per kWh.

 Just to help put things into perspective, all that we are talking about here is the commodity rates and costs, not the delivery and other regulated charges.
 An average house might use around 9,000 kWh and 100 GJ over a year.

 And for those of you who are not residential users, and maybe a bit bigger, give us a call.
 We are no longer seeing better pricing for commercial users compared to residential users, but we can still help get the lowest rates for your business.